Mollendo

 Mollendo is a town on the Pacific Ocean in southern Peru.
 It is located in the Arequipa Region and is the capital of both the Islay Province and the Mollendo District.
 Mollendo was the main port on the Peruvian southern coast until Matarani was developed around the mid-20th century; the port of Mollendo serves fishermen for the local economy and all the commercial shipping is done through Matarani, 12 km to the north, as the old port is in ruins.
 From about 1830 to 1880 it was a key port in the guano trade.

 A railroad used to run passenger trains daily, but a developed highway connects Mollendo to the Panamerican Highway, with the train now only running as a summer express from Arequipa, on Saturday, returning Sunday.
 The local beaches are the main attraction in the area, even though it is visited by the Humboldt Current that brings cold water from Antarctica.
 In the summer months, from December to April, the population more than doubles as people from the largest city in the region (Arequipa) use Mollendo and its beaches as a vacation spot, especially on weekends.
 Mollendo exports wool and has industries producing cement, textiles, canned fish, and cheese.
-The Auxiliary Ship BAP Mollendo (ATC-131) of the Peruvian Navy is named after the town.
+The ships of the Peruvian Navy are named after the town.

 History

 The Inca era

 About 1300, the legendary Inca Mayta Cápac, puts the regions of Arequipa and Moquegua under the control of the Inca empire.
 Sixty three years later, and according to Garcilaso de la Vega, the Inca Cápac Yupanqui, following traditional customs of the Inca Empire, selected four generals from his major staff and entrusted them the command of approximately twenty thousand soldiers (or Tuqui Titos) for the coast region conquest project.

 Cápac Yupanqui's son, Sinchi Rocca, conquered all of Arequipa and Moquegua coast area.
 From this event and ahead, Tambo is a main protagonist into the region history, due their geographical position and serving as weapons and food supply depot.
-Inca Yáhuar Huácac, successor of Inca Cápac Yupanqui, established his supply depots and headquarters in this valley, to march into Atacama (north Chilean region) direction to expand the territory of the Inca Empire.
+Inca Yawar Waqaq, successor of Inca Cápac Yupanqui, established his supply depots and headquarters in this valley, to march into Atacama (north Chilean region) direction to expand the territory of the Inca Empire.